fbrowther/Web-Scraping-Challenge/README.md

-# Please click 'Get Latest Mars Data' button on the html webpage to load the data (and Update too!) whilst assessing.
+# Please click 'Get Latest Mars Data' button on the html webpage to load the data first time (and Update too!)

 # Web-Scraping-Challenge